blobfish974/footballBot/README.md

 This chatbot answers football statistics in general.
 You can find a complete description of its functionnalities under the next chapter.

-Here is the link to our Faceboook Page: [Footbal Bot](https://www.facebook.com/Football-Bot-110345200596257).
+Here is the link to our Faceboook Page: [Football Bot](https://www.facebook.com/Football-Bot-110345200596257).

 If you want to try our chatbot, you can reach and ask us.
 We will be pleased to grant you an acces.